Chanar Ghati

 Chanar Ghati is a 2017 Pakistani drama serial, aired on TV One.
 Co-written by Syed Mohammad Ahmed and Umar Khitab, it stars Samiya Mumtaz, Shamyal Tareen, Tipu Shareef, Anoushey Ashraf, Dino Ali and Ali Noor in prominent roles.
 Chanar Ghati is a haunting story of intense love, betrayal and revenge.
-Set in the present era and at the time of British Raj, it revolves around the ghosts of two sisters who seek justice and wants to take revenge.
+Set in the present era and at the time of British Raj, it revolves around the ghosts of two sisters who seek justice and want to take revenge.
+It marks the acting debuts of musician Ali Noor and VJ Dino Ali.

-Plot
+Synopsis

-While working together in an advertising agency, Maira and Sajid starts falling for each other.
+While working together in an advertising agency, Maira and Sajid start falling for each other.
 One day, Sajid disappears while researching about and in a place called "Chanar Ghati".
 While everyone looks for Sajid, he encounters strange experiences there.
 He meets Jahan Ara and Geati Ara who fulfill his every single need.
-Remain disconnected to the outside world, he feels that something sinister is happening with him.
+Remaining disconnected from the outside world, he feels that something sinister is happening with him.
 On the other hand, in Sajid and Maira's agency their colleague Junaid who wants to marry Maira, decides to recover him.